Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cash-tokens-tutorial-1.md

 Every time you change the BCMR file, the hash of it will change and therefore you will need to publish an update to the chain with the new hash.
 Over time, this series of changes is called the authchain.

 Don’t worry if all of this stuff is still a little hazy for you.
-The following tutorials will help resolve any confusion, and you can always ask for [support](#support).
+Future "Token Pioneers" tutorials will help resolve any confusion, and you can always ask for support in [my Telegram group](https://t.me/Panmoni/315) or the [Cash Tokens Developers group](https://t.me/cashtoken_devs).

 ### Create Your First Fungible Cash Tokens (FTs)

 The fungible tokens are just numbers—simple tokens.
 They are great for representing the number of assets you hold, such as shares in a company or meme coins.
 They are well-suited for use in liquidity-pooling in DEXs, voting, etc.

 FTs use just two of the Cash Tokens `token_data`fields: `amount` and `category`.
-Amount is the number of tokens and category is the transaction ID of the genesis transaction for those tokens.
-The `category` field can be linked to your desired token name, ticker, logo, etc. using the metadata specification mentioned below.
+Amount is the number of tokens and `category` is the unique ID we discussed above.
+The `category` field can be linked to your desired token name, ticker, logo, etc. using the BCMR metadata specification mentioned below.

 Fungible tokens have some interesting properties, including the following.

 - They cannot be counterfeited, since they are on-chain assets at the same level as BCH itself.
 This is what “miner-validated tokens” means.
 - All fungible tokens of a given `category` must be created when the token category is created.
 This means that if you create a token that you want to have a maximum supply of 21,000,000 tokens, that the complete supply of the tokens must be created at once in the genesis transaction.
-However, you can lock up the supply of these tokens in a smart contract and only disburse them based on certain conditions.
+However, you can [lock up the supply of these tokens in a smart contract](https://bitcoincashresearch.org/t/chip-2023-07-minting-baton-covenant-mbc-standard-for-fungible-tokens/1113) and only disburse them based on certain conditions.
 In this way, you can create contracts that disburse tokens in response to on-chain activity.
 - FTs can be merged and divided as you like, however each BCH UTXO can only hold FTs (and NFTs) of 1 token `category`.
 This means that if you have tokens of multiple categories, they can not be held on the same UTXO.
 Since you can have multiple UTXOs in one wallet, this is not an obstacle—just something to be aware of.

 #### Easy FT Minting Instructions